 In 2003, he co-founded the company Plone Solutions — later known as Jarn.
 He was instrumental in creating the Plone Foundation, a non-profit that protects and promotes Plone, defends its trademarks & intellectual property — and negotiated funding for the organization with one of the largest tech industry companies in the world.

 In 2006, he moved from Norway to San Francisco and worked with Google as an interaction designer until 2009, when he started working with the Firefox team at Mozilla as the Firefox UX Lead.
 He then transitioned to Product Design Strategy at Mozilla.

-In 2013, he joined Highfive as a founding team member & VP Product Design.
+In 2013, he joined Highfive as a founding team member & SVP Product.

 Other places you might have encountered his work:

 - He was the keynote speaker at the Python Conference in 2006.

 - The Wikipedia CSS is mostly his work, that’s why Wikipedia looks like the default Plone design — not the other way around.

 - He holds several software patents, even though software patents are bulls—t.

 - He has the dubious honor of coining the term “Embarrassment-Driven Development.”